34323

 Performance, representation, and display

 Please register here until 18 February 2026.
-The programme will be uploaded here soon.
+You can find the programme here.

 Date: 26-27 February, 2026